ionic-team/ionic-site/docs/v2/getting-started/tutorial/index.md

 ## Viewing the app in a browser
-Let's `cd` in to the folder that was created.
+Let's `cd` into the folder that was created.
 To get a quick preview of your app in the browser, use the `serve` command.

 ```bash
 $ cd MyIonic2Project/